corentinaltepe/nlog.loki/README.md

 `endpoint` must resolve to a fully-qualified absolute URL of the Loki Server when running in a [Single Proccess Mode](https://grafana.com/docs/loki/latest/overview/#modes-of-operation) or of the Loki Distributor when running in [Microservices Mode](https://grafana.com/docs/loki/latest/overview/#distributor).

-`username` and `password` are optional fields, used for basic authentication with Loki.
+`username` and `password` are optional fields, used for basic authentication with Grafana Loki.

-`orderWrites` - Orders the logs by timestamp before sending them to loki when logs are batched in a single HTTP call.
+`orderWrites` - Orders the logs by timestamp before sending them to Grafana loki when logs are batched in a single HTTP call.
 This is required if you use Loki v2.3 or lower.
-But it is not required if you use Loki v2.4 or higher (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
-You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `false`).
+But it is not required if you use Grafana Loki v2.4 or higher (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
+You are strongly advised to set this value to `false` when using Grafana Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `false`).

-`compressionLevel` - Gzip compression level applied if any when sending messages to Loki (default `optimal`).
+`compressionLevel` - Gzip compression level applied if any when sending messages to Grafana Loki (default `optimal`).
 Possible values:

 - `noCompression`: no compression applied, HTTP header will not specify a Content-Encoding with gzip value.
 - `fastest`: the compression operation should complete as quickly as possible, even if the resulting file is not optimally compressed.